0x177/0x177/README.md

 I am passionate about general sciences, and right now my focus is on computer science in general, and specifically quantum computing and neuromorphic artifical intelligence, and SDFs.
 I only plan on using github for contributions, I prefer having my own repos on codeberg.
 I also make [games](https://0x177.itch.io), but they kinda suck.

-Current goal is looking for an alternate path of education (because Iraq) so I can engage with actual academia in the future (or at least continue my own work)

 My tech stack consists almost entirely of rust, but I am willing to *tolerate* coding in python and julia because scientific programming is like that.